Thanks to Andrew Fusek Peters for the beautiful photograph.

-I have always been fascinated by the curlew and its evocative call.
-I feel so saddened by the drastic decline in numbers that I have decided to take time out and walk from the West coast of Ireland through Wales to the East coast of England to raise awareness about its plight, and also funds for the projects running to protect this beautiful bird and its habitat.
+I felt so saddened by the drastic decline of the Curlew, that in 2016 I decided to take time out and walk from the West coast of Ireland through Wales to the East coast of England to raise awareness about its plight and also raise funds for the projects protecting this beautiful bird and its habitat.

 Curlews are the UK's largest wading bird, about the size of a herring gull on long legs.
 They are predominantly brown, but closer inspection reveals an intricate patterning of brown, cream and grey that shifts in hue with the sun.
 In the winter you'll see many around our coasts and estuaries, the numbers boosted by winter visitors from Finland and Scandinavia.
 Come the Spring however, most of these return home to breed and our own birds head for the meadows and hills to nest.

 Their scientific name is Numenius arquata.
-Numenius means new moon and arquata means bow-like - they refer to the shape of the bill.
-The female's bill is longer than the male's allowing them to feed on different creatures buried in mud and soft sediment.
-They are sensitive and open independently at the end, which looks quite odd - but this allows them to feel for hidden worms, crustaceans and snails.
+Numenius - new moon and arquata - bow-like, they refer to the shape of the bill.
+The female's bill is longer than the male's allowing them to feed on different creatures buried in soft sediment.
+The bills are sensitive and open independently at the end, working like a pair of tweezers, which looks quite odd - but it allows them to feel for hidden worms, crustaceans and snails.

-These wonderful studies of a curlew are drawn in pen by wildlife artist Adam Entwistle.
+These studies of a curlew are drawn in pen by wildlife artist Adam Entwistle.

-Curlews are particularly known for their evocative calls which embody wild places.
-They have a wide variety ranging from "curlee, curlee," from which it gets its name, to the rising, bubbling trill which can be heard over moors and marshes, particularly in the breeding season.
+Curlews are particularly known for their evocative calls, an embodiment of wild places.
+They range from "curlee, curlee," from which it gets its name, to the rising, bubbling trill which can be heard over moors and marshes, particularly in the breeding season.
 They provoke a range of emotions that many have expressed in poetry, art and music.

 Thanks to renowned wildlife sound recordist Geoff Sample for providing these recordings.